-KinderNature website updated 10 years after first ‘bloom’
+KinderNature website updated in 2015, 10 years after first ‘bloom’

 From the 2005 KinderNature activity guide: “Playing in the mud, that’s what I did growing up!
 Mud, a sandbox, a playhouse, and the cherry tree to climb are my memories of the past.
 Today, it seems that our children do not have time for these activities anymore.
 Being clean, watching TV, and spending time at the computer seem to have a higher priority.
 We believe outdoor nature experiences are important and wanted all kids to grow up with these memories too.
 We decided to do something about it!
 KinderNature was created to help early childcare educators, care givers, and parents to incorporate nature in their curriculum and lives.”